There is probably not a single doctor in the world that has performed more eyebrow restoration procedures over the past 15 years than Dr. Epstein.

-Dr. Epstein performs on average three to four of these procedures every week in his Miami and NYC offices on patients, many of whom travel in from throughout the world.
+Dr. Epstein performs on average three of these procedures every week in his Miami and NYC offices on patients, many of whom travel in from throughout the world.

 His work has been featured in numerous media reports and he also is frequently the featured speaker at meetings on his technique where his expertise is sought after from doctors throughout the world.

 *Each patient is unique and individual results may vary.

 Transplantation to the eyebrows, also known as eyebrow restoration is a procedure designed to restore growing hair to eyebrows that are overly thin, scarred, or completely missing.